cloudfoundry/buildpack-packager/README.md

-BUILDPACK PACKAGER
+Buildpack Packager
 ==================

-Simple tool to package a buildpack to upload to Cloud Foundry.
+Tooling to package a buildpack for upload to Cloud Foundry.

 Usage
 =====

+## Packaging a Buildpack

 1. Create a `manifest.yml` in your buildpack
-1. Run the packager for uncached or cached mode `buildpack-packager [cached|uncached]`
+1. Run the packager for uncached or cached mode:

+    `buildpack-packager [cached|uncached]`

 In either mode, the packager will add (almost) everything in your buildpack directory into a zip file.
 It will exclude anything marked for exclusion in your manifest.

-In cached mode, the packager will download and add dependencies as described in the manifest.
+In `cached` mode, the packager will download and add dependencies as described in the manifest.

-###Option Flags
+### Option Flags

-####--force-download
+#### --force-download

 By default, `buildpack-packager` stores the dependencies that it downloads while building a cached buildpack in a local cache at `~/.buildpack-packager`.
 This is in order to avoid redownloading them when repackaging similar buildpacks.
 Running `buildpack-packager cached` with the the `--force-download` option will force the packager to download dependencies from the s3 host and ignore the local cache.

-####--use-custom-manifest
+#### --use-custom-manifest

 If you would like to include a different manifest file in your packaged buildpack, you may call `buildpack-packager` with the the `--use-custom-manifest [path/to/manifest.yml]` option. `buildpack-packager` will generate a buildpack with the specified manifest.
 If you are building a cached buildpack, `buildpack-packager` will vendor dependencies from the specified manifest as well.

 Manifest
 ========

 The packager looks for a `manifest.yml` file in the current working directory, which should be the root of your buildpack.

 A sample manifest (all keys are required):